ghostqriver/Mobot_funcs/index.rst

     It will config the model using the given parameters in the ARGS object.
 If there the MODEL_DIR exists or was given but MODEL_CKPT doesn't exists or given, then it     will use the final model in the MODEL_DIR.If neither the MODEL_DIR nor MODEL_CKPT exists or was given then it will use the pretrained model with the given backbone

 get_best_model(dir):
-    Return the best model's name which saved in the ../Mobot/best_model or a given directory, only works when there is one .pth file in a certain length path, for some     complex path please set the model name yourself
+    Return the best model's name which saved in the ../Mobot/best_model or a given directory, only works when there is one .pth file in a certain length path, for some     complex path please set the model name yourself.

     parameters:
     dir : the directory path which only store one model.pth file which should be the best model

 test(args,metadata):
     Do the test use the given model (args) on the given dataset (metadata), will return a score_list contain the scores results.

     parameters:
         args    : the ARGS object
         metadata: should be defined with detectron2.data.MetadataCatalog.get() function which contain the at least json_file and image_root informations

 test_candidate(metadata,candidate_dir):
     The function will read the .pth file in the candidate_dir (default:best_model/candidate_model) folder automatically, and use the given dataset in metadata to get the result score, it will return a score list, also show the score table, when the model path is complex then this function can not work maybe, then define your owns model pred iteration please.

     parameters:
         metadata     : should be defined with detectron2.data.MetadataCatalog.get() function which contain the at least json_file and image_root informations
         candidate_dir: the path which all models in it are the candidate models you want to test